lugrinc/ADA-project-claire/README.md

 Timeplan:

 1. Data Wrangling : Get the data, clean them.
 Make a table with all the informations per canton.
-Make a second table with the outcomes of the votations per cantons
+Make a second table with the outcomes of the votations per cantons.
 Deadline : 21st November

-2. Statistical analysis : find relevant relations between the demographics and the votation outcome Deadline : 5 Decembre
+2. Statistical analysis : find relevant relations between the demographics and the votation outcome.
+Deadline : 5 Decembre

-3. Visusalisation : Build the interactive map(s)
+3. Visusalisation : Build the interactive map(s).
 Deadline : 20 Janvier